itsdarrylnorris/minecraft-bedrock-manager/README.md

 # Minecraft Manager

-Minecraft Manager helps backup your Minecraft server by storing backups of your server to Google Drive as zip files while alerting your Discord Community that a backup is underway.
+Minecraft Manager helps backup your Minecraft server by storing backups of your server as zip files, sending Discord messages that a backup is underway, and sending custom messages to your Discord Community.

 - [Building](#building)
 - [Installation](#installation)